 2019 – 2023 VA Merit Award.EXHIBITIONS

-Co-curator and exhibiting artist: Sardines, Core Show, Penland Gallery
+Co-curator and exhibiting artist: Sardines, Core Show, Penland School of

 2023